ARTICLES OF FAITH

 II Timothy 1:8-9; Ephesians 1:3-14; Hosea 11:1; II Thessalonians 2:13-14; Acts 13:48; John 10:16; Exodus 33:18-19; Romans 11:28-29; James 1:17-18; I Corinthians 4:7; I Peter 2:9; Ephesians 1:16; II Timothy 2:10; I Corinthians 9:22; I Thessalonians 1:4-10; Romans 8:28-31; II Peter 1:10-11; Philippians 3:12.

-The Perseverance Of The Saints
+Article X / The Perseverance of The Saints

 We believe that such only are real believers as endure unto the end; that their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors; that a special providence watches over their welfare, and that they are kept by the power of God through faith unto salvation.